redbadger/crux/README.md

     (cd shared && uniffi-bindgen generate ./shared.udl --language kotlin)
    ```

-1. SymLink this into the share `aar` library
+1. SymLink this into the shared `aar` library.
+(TODO: find a better solution than this!) ...

    ```bash
    ( \